kotharideepak07/wikipediaTimeSeriesForecasting/README.md

 Kaggle Competition - https://www.kaggle.com/c/web-traffic-time-series-forecasting/overview

+Authors :
+-> Khushbu Paun,
+-> Deepak Kothari

-I have used different deep learning models as well as Arima and the best performed model was LSTM.
+We have used different deep learning models as well as Arima and the best performed model was LSTM.

 Models -
 1 - LSTM